sgillespie/stat-server/README.md

 Developing
 ==========

 The stat-server code is in src/main/java.
-Test directories exist also, in case you want to use JUnit to write tests (src/test/java).

 A few notes on the organization of the project

  * The "Main" classes are all in the group3 package (ServerMain, ClientMain, StresserMain)